Associate Degree in Radiography

 - Deliver appropriate patient care in a variety of clinical situations.

 - Demonstrate attention to clerical detail relative to all aspects of clinical examinations, including archiving, filing and retrieval of images.

 - Interact professionally and competently with other health care personnel.

 - Communicate to patients the basic procedural details of special imaging modalities such as interventional angiography, mammography, CT and MRI.

 - Be eligible to apply for the American Registry of Radiologic Technologists’ examination in diagnostic radiography.

-- To learn more about exam pass rates, job placement rates and completion rates, download the Radiography Program Effectiveness handout.
+The SMCC Radiography Program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
+The Radiography Program was re-accredited in 2020 and awarded a 5-year accreditation.
+To learn more about exam pass rates, job placement rates and completion rates, download the Radiography Program Effectiveness handout.